forio/epicenter-js-libs/documentation/index.html.md

 For example:

-	var rs = F.service.Run()

-is equivalent to

-	var rs = require('run-service')
+	var rs = F.service.Run();

-####Patterns of usage: Callbacks and Promises
+####Examples of usage: Callbacks and Promises

+Often the best way to get started is by looking at some example code.
+Within Epicenter, you can [create a new project](TODO) and select to use one of the example projects.
+Each example project is written using the Epicenter API Adapters.

 There are two different patterns for using the service adapters: using callbacks or using promises.
+The example projects use promises.

 **Callbacks**